google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 You can make your card special in many, many ways.
 Try the following, for instance:

-• If the event is to be formal, you can make your card match.
-If it is a less formal occasion, then you can match that too
+• If the event is to be formal, you can make your card in a formal style.
+If it is a less formal occasion, then you can make a casual or even a funny card.

-There are just so many good reasons to make wedding cards and ways to make them unique.
+There are just so many good reasons to make wedding cards and just as many ways to make them unique.

 If you liked this idea, you may enjoy these ideas: